misterdjules/node-fast/README.md

 ## Observability

+### Kang server

-The fast server provides functions suitable for use with [kang](https://github.com/davepacheco/kang), a small library for exposing debugging information over an HTTP API.
-The built-in kang server reports:
+The fast client and server provide functions suitable for use with [kang](https://github.com/davepacheco/kang), a small library for exposing debugging information over an HTTP API.

+The server-side kang functions report:

 * server-wide statistics about connections created, requests started, requests completed, and requests failed;